 NB. previously referred to as the Bf 109 B-1, but Ritger (2005) argues convincingly that these models were actually designated Bf 109 A

 Fitted with Junkers Jumo 210 D engine.
 Armament consisted of two Mg 17 guns above the engine cowling.
-Fitted with a 2-blade fixed-pitch wooden propeller, oil cooler mounted under the port wing, behind the middle fo the chord.
+Fitted with a 2-blade fixed-pitch wooden propeller, oil cooler mounted under the port wing, behind the middle of the chord.
 The first aircraft had spinners that were slightly smaller than the forward cowling, so exposing small annular air intakes around the propellor.
 The seams between fuselage panels may have been taped, since they are not clearly visible on photographs.
 Wing slats were full-length.

 Bf 109 B